-- GCSE initial registration and entry exam fees are paid by the centre; any late entry or amendment fees are paid by the centre as determined by the Exams Officer. - Candidates will not be charged for changes of tier, withdrawals made by the proper procedures or alterations arising from administrative processes, provided these are made within the time allowed by the awarding bodies. - Fee reimbursements are sought from candidates who fail to sit an exam or meet the necessary assessment requirements without medical evidence or evidence of other mitigating circumstances. - Candidates must pay the fee for a review of results before applied for, should the centre not uphold the enquiry and the candidate insist on pursuing the review.
+- GCSE initial registration and entry exam fees are paid by the centre; any late entry or amendment fees are paid by the centre as determined by the Exams Officer. - Candidates will not be charged for changes of tier, withdrawals made by the proper procedures or alterations arising from administrative processes, provided these are made within the time allowed by the awarding bodies. - Fee reimbursements are sought from candidates who fail to sit an exam or meet the necessary assessment requirements without medical evidence or evidence of other mitigating circumstances. - All candidates must pay the fee for a review of results in advance before it is applied for, irrespective of whether or not the centre recommends a review or agrees with a decision to take this action.